 When winter weather arrives, it often brings with it the possibility of below freezing temperatures, power outages, flooding and more.
-Below, you will find links to tips that will help you protect yourself during cold weather; how to handle food safely following a power outage; how to safely clean your home after snow and ice begins to melt; and how to prevent carbon monoxide poisoning.
+Below, you will find links to tips that will help you protect yourself during cold weather:

-- Diabetes Health Chats: FREE monthly support groups held at four different locations in Lexington.
+Diabetes Health Chats: FREE monthly support groups held at five different locations in Lexington.
 Learn more here.

-- Eat, Move, Lose Weight Loss Support Group: FREE, Noon-1 p.m., Public Health Clinic South, 2433 Regency Road.
-Free weight-loss support group appropriate for anyone wishing to lose weight or maintain weight loss.
-Share struggles and ideas with others.
-Call (859) 288-2352 to register.
+Eat, Move, Lose Weight Support Group: FREE support group appropriate for anyone wishing to lose weight or maintain weight loss.
+Share your struggles and ideas with others on the first and third Tuesdays of each month, held noon-1 p.m. at Clinic South, 2433 Regency Road.
+For more information, or to pre-register, call (859) 288-2446.

 To help diners in Lexington stay better informed, we are now posting restaurant inspections scores on this website.
 We inspect about 1,500 establishments each year, twice per year.
 This includes restaurants, schools and universities cafeterias, supermarkets, convenience stores, farmers' markets, permanent and temporary concession stands and anywhere else food is routinely served.
 View online scores >